 Aging in health… yes, it’s possible!

-Would you like to contribute to research and share your experience of ageing with T1D?
+Do you want to contribute to research and share your experience of aging with T1D?
 Sign up for the registry!
-Your participation helps us to advocate universal access to different diabetes management technologies, considering that it can become more difficult, after retirement, to cope with the significant costs associated with treating T1D.
+Your participation also helps advocate for equitable access to diabetes management technologies, a crucial issue as income often declines after retirement.

 To find out more: